- Certificate in Assistive Technology and Accessible Design

 Applications for the MS OT handled annually using the OT Centralized Application Service (OTCAS).
 OTCAS provides a full-service, Web-based application and admissions process for prospective occupational therapy program applicants.

-- January 15, 2018 (December 1 if international): Deadline for submission of all application material to OTCAS (see OTCAS for specific dates).
+- Mid January (December 1 if international): Deadline for submission of all application material to OTCAS (see OTCAS for specific dates).

 Once recommended for acceptance to UWM’s MS in Occupational Therapy Program, students need to apply to and be accepted by UWM’s Graduate School.
 However, students may apply to UWM’s Graduate School at any time prior to being recommended for acceptance to the OT Program.

 The MS in Occupational Therapy Program admits students on the basis of a holistic, competitive application process.
 Students are accepted into the program once per year in Spring and begin professional coursework in the following Fall.